35 Israeli hostages have returned home — but 13 families are still waiting

 After visiting Israel, Trump headed to Sham el-Sheikh for a summit with leaders from Qatar, the Palestinian Authority, Turkey, France, Germany, the United Kingdom, Spain, Italy, Jordan, Kuwait, Bahrain, Indonesia, Azerbaijan, Greece, Armenia, Hungary, Pakistan, Canada, Norway, and Iraq.
 The Secretary Generals of the United Nations and the Arab League, as well as the president of the European Council, also took part in the summit.

-Israeli Prime Minister Benjamin Netanyahu was also invited at the last minute but declined, citing the Shmini Atzeret holiday, which began on Monday evening.
+Israeli Prime Minister Benjamin Netanyahu was also invited at the last minute but declined, citing the Shmini Atzeret holiday, which began that evening.
 Israeli prime ministers, including Netanyahu, generally avoid holding official functions on the Sabbath and holidays, although there have been exceptions for certain press statements and urgent meetings.
 The rejection of the invitation sparked confusion in Israel, as Netanyahu and other prime ministers have made exceptions for smaller events, including congratulatory messages during the Olympics.

 Government officials told Israeli media that the actual reason Netanyahu declined the invitation was due to the concern that he would need to shake the hand of Palestinian Authority President Mahmoud Abbas.
 Abbas was also invited late to the summit, just a day before the event.
 Additionally, several Arab leaders who planned to participate in the summit reportedly threatened to withdraw if Netanyahu joined.
 Several of the countries taking part do not have diplomatic relations with Israel and generally refuse to interact with Israeli officials.